 During loss of ground, the device cannot drive the loads, therefore the OUT1:OUT4 outputs are switched off and the OUT6 voltage is pulled up.
-The device must not be damaged by this failure condition.
-For protection of the digital inputs series resistors (1.0 k Ω typ) can be provided externally in order to limit the current to I{CL} .
+The device shall not be damaged by this failure condition.
+For protection of the digital inputs series resistors (1.0 $\text{k}\Omega$ typ) can be provided externally in order to limit the current to I{CL} .